Making Time

 Visitor information

-Making Time is a year-long programme that supports artists as they reflect on their own practice amidst an ever-growing awareness of environmental degradation, biodiversity loss, and climate change.
+Making Time is an 18 month-long programme that supports artists as they reflect on their own practice amidst an ever-growing awareness of environmental degradation, biodiversity loss, and climate change.
+The programme is currently in its second iteration.

 Participating artists are supported by a network of gallery and academic partners, each offering unique skills, facilities, and expertise to further develop their ideas for new material possibilities, environmental sustainability, and behavioural change.